Friday, 22 October 2010

 The technology of Bluetooth centers around a 9mm x 9mm microchip, which functions as a low cost and short range radio link (see picture below).
 A Bluetooth device consists of a radio unit, a link control unit, and a support unit, where the link management takes place.
 The interface of a Bluetooth device consists of the Radio and Baseband layer, and the Link Manager Protocol (LMP).
 The Radio is responsible for transmitting data via radio waves over the air.
 The Baseband, which has both soft and

-hardware, controls the radio and is responsible for lower level encryption.
-The Link Manager Protocol is in charge of link setup, authentication, and link configuration.
-The radio transceiver operates on the 2.4 GHz IM band which is defined as 2,400-2,483 MHz.
+radio transceiver operates on the 2.4 GHz IM band which is defined as 2,400-2,483 MHz.
 These radios use a spread spectrum, frequency hopping, and full-duplex signal at up to 1600 hops/sec.
 The signal hops among 79 frequencies at 1 MHz intervals to give a high degree of interference immunity.
 Up to seven simultaneous connections can established and maintained as seen in picture below.For Bluetooth, information exchange happens through packets on a channel, where each packet as a different hop frequency, provided by the baseband to the radio.

 A combination of circuit switching and packet switching is used, where slots are reserved for synchronous packets.
 The minimum number of devices communicating is 2 units, which are referred to as a point-to-point connection.
 Any more than 2 units are called a point-to- multipoint connection.
 Using two or more of these units forms a personal-area network (PAN) or piconet with one master, which is the controlling channel - the other units, 7 at maximum, are called slaves.
 In the picture above, the PDA is serving as the master, and the other devices being the slaves.
 To types of links between the master and slaves are possible: the synchronous connection-oriented link (SCO), being the point-to-point link, and the asynchronous connectionless link (ACL), being the point-to-multipoint link.
 The Link Manager Protocol is responsible for link setup, control, and security.
 If two devices fail to communicate with each other, a common link key has to be initiated in order to transfer data.
 The process of establishing links in order to transfer data at a future time is called a pairing.
 For authentication, the verifier (either master or slave) sends a random number to the claimant, which in turn calculates a response, including the secret key.
 Both devices share the same secret key.
 If a slave is receiving and sending an authentication request at once, it first accepts the incoming request by an authentication response and then starts its own attempt.
 However, if a master is receiving and sending an authentication request at once, it declines the incoming request first, while the slave is accepting the master's request, and then the latter can restart another attempt.Authentication takes place directly,when two devices communicated before, i.e. if a link key has already been established.For encryption, a temporary link key must be issued from the master to the whole piconet, while every device as to agree on the use of encryption, for example whether point-to-point or broadcasting packets should be encrypted.
 Then, the master is configured to only receive encrypted packages after what the slave is configured to transmit and receive encrypted packages.